top of page

 Lastly, I recommend that you not choose these times to come out to your family.
 Especially if you are bringing your same-sex or gender variant partner to the occasion, that could be humiliating if you get a very negative reaction.
 If you haven't already come out to your family, then you would probably be better of having that conversation in private with them, and then discussing how you will handle the holidays.

 I hope these suggestions are helpful to you.
-If you need support about your family and LGBTQ+ issues, please call me at 661-233-6771.
+If you need LGBTQ-affirming therapy about family relationships and other minority stress, please call me at 661-233-6771.

 Recent Posts